Ed-Pavlov/Binstate/README.md

            .OnEnter<string>(...) // this state also requires an argument ...

-         stateMachine
-           .Relaying<string>() // specify that argument for AnotherState should be gotten from SomeState rather then passing argument into Raise method
+         stateMachine.Raise(SomeEvent); // argument will be passed from SomeState to AnotherState
-           .Raise(SomeEvent);

 #### Mixing relaying and passing arguments
           builder